tgc-bot/FourAcesContracts/Membership.md

 MAY be returned in exchange for chips – but only in circumstances where it is fair and deemed necessary, by consensus of Management.

-### Poker Rake
+### VII: Poker Rake

-34. The Casino has the authority to enforce a rake within any poker game in the Casino.
+1. The Casino has the authority to enforce a rake within any poker game in the Casino.

-35. Rakes are a scaled commission fee, taken to support the wages, staff and costs incurred by running this Casino.
+2. Rakes are a scaled commission fee, taken to support the wages, staff and costs incurred by running this Casino.

-36. The rake is set to the main discretion of the Dealer, following order of seniority of Staff – with exceptions under cases of mandatory recusals if the rake applies to the Staff member.
+3. The rake is set to the main discretion of the Dealer, following order of seniority of Staff – with exceptions under cases of mandatory recusals if the rake applies to the Staff member.
 The rake is taken into the Casino’s vault at the end of all rounds of a poker game.

-    39. The rake SHALL NOT be altered, increased or changed except for the levels and conditions set about below or elsewhere in these Terms.
+    1. The rake SHALL NOT be altered, increased or changed except for the levels and conditions set about below or elsewhere in these Terms.

-    40. Under normal conditions, the rake is set to 10%
+    2. Under normal conditions, the rake is set to 10%

-    41. When applied against a staff member, the rake is set to 7.5%
+    3. When applied against a staff member, the rake is set to 7.5%

-    42. When applied against a Management member, the rake is set to 5%
+    4. When applied against a Management member, the rake is set to 5%

-    43. The rake MAY be altered by other clauses within these Terms.
+    5. The rake MAY be altered by other clauses within these Terms.

-    44. In the case of any player going all-in, the rake is set to 15%.
+    6. In the case of any player going all-in, the rake is set to 15%.

-    45. The Casino MAY take a minimum rake of 25 chips, regardless of any rounding of any percentages.
+    7. The Casino MAY take a minimum rake of 25 chips, regardless of any rounding of any percentages.
 Whether or not the rake is round is left to the discretion of the Casino, following standard recusal procedures.

-## Blackjack
+## VIII: Blackjack

-37. The player MAY bet any reasonable amount, with a minimum of 50, and no more than 1000
+1. The player MAY bet any reasonable amount, with a minimum of 50, and no more than 1000

-38. If a player receives two cards of the same value, they MAY split their cards into two hands.
+2. If a player receives two cards of the same value, they MAY split their cards into two hands.

     1. The player MUST then match their current bet for their